Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Convert/Convert.md

 # Convert

-Stirling-PDF's Convert tool provides powerful file format conversion with support for 50+ file types.
+Stirling PDF's Convert tool provides powerful file format conversion with support for 50+ file types.
 Convert documents, images, web pages, and more to PDF, or export PDFs to other formats.

 ---